 You don’t fall in love with sushi at an all-you-can-eat Chinese buffet.
-Sadly, however, it’s often the first spot many Americans encounter the wacky idea of eating raw fish on a pile of rice.
+Sadly, however, it’s often the first spot many Americans encounter the concept of eating raw fish on a pile of rice.

 And no wonder people run screaming from those dried up, horrifying, evil little bits of nastiness.
 That’s like comparing Little Caesar’s to a fresh wood-fired pizza made with 00 flour, fresh mozzarella and basil by a trained pizzaolo.
 No contest, because when you start with the bad stuff, there’s little impetus to actually try the good stuff.
 Strawberry Hill Boone’s Farm ain’t prepping you for the wonders of a single vineyard Flowers chardonnay.

 What’s tragic is that a buttery piece of fiercely fresh tuna belly or fresh salmon handled by a trained sushi chef can be an absolute game changer.
 It’s also very rare and worth seeking out.
 We’ve found just that at Sake 107 in Petaluma.

 Open nearly a year, the buzz has steadily grown for Chef Eiji Ando, a Hana Japanese alum who has dedicated his life to the craft.
 It’s awe-inspiring to watch the flicking of his hands as he shapes the seasoned rice and fish into a single perfect bite, and perfect isn’t a word we use lightly when it comes to nigiri.
 God help you if you are gauche enough to dunk it in soy sauce.

 Ando watches me instinctively pour soy sauce into a dish, saying everything by saying nothing.

 “No soy sauce?”
 I ask a bit sheepishly.
 Honestly, I’m a dunker, because I eat a lot of cheap sushi.